- Dogs are awesome—but they can come with unexpected costs

-- Keep in mind: Destroyed items, vet visits and and local licenses
+- Keep in mind: Destroyed items, vet visits, and local licenses

 - Obedience training and boarding also tack on significant expenses